kornelski/rust-lcms2-sys/README.md

 The package supports "static" and "dynamic" [Cargo features](http://doc.crates.io/manifest.html#usage-in-end-products).
 If "dynamic" is selected (the default) then it will link to system-wide LCMS2 shared library if `pkg-config` is installed and working correctly.

 If `pkg-config` doesn't work (i.e. on Windows), or the "static" feature is enabled, it will build LCMS 2.8 from source instead.

+If `LCMS2_STATIC` environmental variable is set it will prefer static linking.